lenzls/simple-statistics-dump/README.md

 # simple-statistics-dump
-Statistics gathering server made for Ludum dare games
+Statistics gathering server made for Ludum Dare games

-Because it already happened twice, that one and a half hours before the deadline of the Jam we decided to set up a simple web server, where we can send statistics about player decisions to.
+It already happened twice, that one and a half hours before the deadline of the Jam we decided to set up a simple web server in order to send statistics about player decisions.
 And both times I failed because of stupid reasons.

 Next time we are prepared and can reuse this!